Platforms¶

 Hardware¶

-IGT GPU Tools is designed to validate few DRM drivers across a variety of Intel and non-Intel platforms.
+IGT GPU Tools is designed to validate few DRM drivers across a variety of platforms.
 While virtual environments help with development, real hardware is recommended for full test coverage, performance metrics, and regression tracking.

 General Guidelines¶